-- a.
-Bullying Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation. - b.
-Harassment Any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person the courses substantial emotional distress in such person and serves no legitimate purpose.
+- Harassment: (one-time, insulting behaviors) Any threatening, b. insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and legitimate serves no purpose.
+Instances of Harassment that are chronic or repeated in nature should be evaluated for Bullying or Bullying-related.

 - 2. Bullying and/or harassment incidents shall be reported in SESIR with the bullying (BUL) or harassment (HAR) code.
 Unsubstantiated incidents of bullying or harassment shall be coded UBL or UHR.

 - 3. If the bullying or harassment results in any of the following SESIR incidents, the incident will be coded appropriately using the relevant incident code and the bullying-related code.
 Such incidents are

 - a.
 Alcohol

 - b.
 Arson

 - c.
 Battery

 - d.
 Breaking and Entering

 - e.
 Disruption on Campus

 - f.
 Drug Sale/Distribution Excluding Alcohol

 - g.
 Drug Sale/Possession Excluding Alcohol

 - h.
 Fighting

 - i.
 Homicide

 - j.
 Kidnapping

 - k.
 Larceny/Theft

 - I. Robbery

 - m.
 Sexual Battery

 - n.
 Sexual Harassment

 - o.
 Sexual Offenses

 - p.
-Threat/Intimidation

-- q.
-Trespassing

-- r.
-Tobacco

-- s.
-Vandalism

-- t.
-Weapons Possession

-- u.
-Other Major (Other major incidents that do not fit within the other definitions).
+Threat/Intimidation - q.
+Trespassing - r.
+Tobacco - s.
+Vandalism - t.
+Weapons Possession - u.
+Other Major (Other major incidents that do not fit within the other definitions). - c.

-- c.
 Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System. - d.
 The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Survey 5 from Education Information and Accountability Services, and at designated dates provided by the Department - e.
 Data reporting on bullying, harassment, unsubstantiated bullying, unsubstantiated harassment, sexual harassment, and threat/intimidation incidents as well as any bullying-related incidents that have as a basis of sex, race, or disability shall include the incident basis.
 Victims of these offenses shall also have the incident basis (sex, race, or disability) noted in their student records. - 11.
 Instruction on Identifying, Preventing, and Responding to Bullying or Harassment - a.
 The District shall ensure that schools sustain healthy, positive, and safe learning environments for all students.
 It is committed to maintain a social climate and social norms in all schools that prohibit bullying and harassment.
-This requires the efforts of everyone in the school environment - teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students. - b.
+This requires the efforts of everyone in the school environment teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students. - b.
 Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
-The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying in schools. - c.
+The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying in schools.

+c.
 The District shall establish a list of programs that provide instruction to students, parents, teachers, school administrators, counseling staff and school volunteers on identifying, preventing, and responding to bullying and harassment including instruction or recognizing behaviors that lead to bullying and harassment and taking appropriate preventive action based on those observations.
-The list of authorized programs shall be available at each school, District offices, and on the District website. - 12.
-Reporting to a Victim's Parents/Legal Guardians the Legal Actions Taken to Protect the Victim actions being taken to protect the child; the frequency of notification will depend on the seriousness of the bullying or harassment incident.
-Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
+The list of authorized programs shall be available at each school, District offices, and on the District website.

+12. Reporting to a Victim's Parents/Legal Guardians the Legal Actions Taken to Protect the Victim